Key Learning Points

 Full conditions are often thought of as being acute, but they can be chronic, as for example with a long-term invasion of Damp.

 Damp is a Yin factor.
 So is Phlegm.
 So is Cold.
-(So is Blood.)
+(And so too is Blood.)

 So you can also have a Full Yin condition.
 For example, this could be a condition of Full Cold, where someone feels freezing cold even though they have a fever.

-Full Yin conditions must be cleared before attempting to strengthen the system.
-(In practice, if the Damp occurs because of deficiency of Spleen Yang or Kidney Yang, clearing Damp might be done at the same time as strengthening Spleen and Kidney Yang.)
+Almost always we should clear any Full Yin conditions before attempting to strengthen the system.
+(In practice, if the Damp occurs because of deficiency of Spleen Yang or Kidney Yang, we might clear Damp at the same time as strengthening Spleen and Kidney Yang.)

 Take an author, struggling to meet a deadline for his book.
-He also has a job from 9 – 5 daily so he writes in the morning before going to work and again after supper in the evening.
+He also has a job from 9am – 5pm daily so he writes in the morning before going to work.
+Then he writes again after supper in the evening.

 Often he works far into the night.
 Guess what?
 His sleep suffers.

-He complains about all this to his acupuncturist.
-He wants to know, will acupuncture help his headache and sore eyes?
+He complains about all this to his acupuncturist and he wants to know, will acupuncture help his headache and sore eyes?

 He says that when his eyes are hurting he just wants to close his eyes and rub them.
 For his headache, he likes massage but better still, if he can rest his eyes for a while the headache may go.
 Both head and eyes feel better in the morning after a good sleep.
 Good food perks him up for a while.